 - Spanish Style Baked Chicken Thighs with Potatoes

 - 2 rosemary sprigs

-- 300 gr of cured chorizo sliced
+- 300 g/10 oz of cured chorizo sliced

-- 250 ml/1 cup red wine
+- 250 ml/1 cup cup red wine

 - 1 tsp honey

 - Heat 1 tablespoon of olive oil in a frying pan and add sliced garlic, cook over medium heat for 1 minute, then add rosemary sprigs and cook for 1 minute longer.
 Add chorizo sliced into 2cm/1" thick rounds and fry until it releases red liquid for about 2 minutes.

 - Pour wine all over the chorizo, add honey and cook until it's reduced in volume so the sauce just coats the chorizo.
 It will take about 5 minutes.
 Watch your chorizo closely to avoid burning.